curiousrohan/disaster-response/README.md

   - disaster_categories.csv(Dataset Containing 36 types of categories) and disaster_messages.csv(Messages during a disaster)
   - DisasterResponse.db: Output file from process_data.py.
 Stores the processed data in a database.
 - Models
-  - train_classifier.py: Loads the DisasterResponse.db and does text cleaning before feeding the output to a machine learning pipiline using Random Forests.
+  - train_classifier.py: Loads the DisasterResponse.db and does text cleaning before feeding the output to a machine learning pipeline using Random Forests.
 GridSearchCV is used to tune the hyperparametets.
-Model is saved as a pickel file.
+Model is saved as a pickle file.
   - classifier.pkl: Saved Machine Learning model
 - App
   - run.py: Flask app and the GUI used to predict results and display them.
 Uses classifier.pkl as model.